 The accounting needs of your business will vary according to its size, type and sector.
-There are two types of accounting information - financial accounts and management accounts.
+There are 2 types of accounting information - financial accounts and management accounts.

-Financial accounts are a historical record of your business' performance over a period - usually one year - for the benefit of external users such as shareholders, employees, suppliers, bankers and authorities.
+Financial accounts are a historical record of your business' performance over a period - usually one year.
+These accounts are shared externally and need to meet accounting and auditing standards.
+These accounts are for the benefit of external users such as shareholders, employees, suppliers, bankers and authorities.

 Financial accounts normally include: